g-rutter/Reddit-Music-Fans/README.md

 **Aim:**

-* Look at the success of **simple, interpretable models** to classify music fans on Reddit by their preferred music genre, based on which subreddits (Reddit subforums) _unrelated to music_ the user contributed to.
+* Use machine learning to classify music fans on Reddit by their preferred music genre, based on which subreddits (Reddit subforums) _unrelated to music_ the user contributed to.
   * A _fan_ is defined as a user who posted in subreddits related to one genre and not in subreddits of other genres.
   * The problem is restricted to binary classification.
 Fans labelled **Hiphop** and **RockMetal** are classified, though **Classical** and **Electronic** were also tracked.
-* Compare these simple approaches to one or two relatively complex or uninterpretable models, to see what gains in prediction accuracy can be made.
+* Select two models to compare performance between.
+One should be simple, and easily interpreted, while the other can test whether gains in classification accuracy can be made by a relatively complex or uninterpretable model.

 **Data source**: Reddit user Stuck_In_the_Matrix [made available](https://www.reddit.com/r/datasets/comments/3bxlg7/i_have_every_publicly_available_reddit_comment/) a database of every public Reddit comment.
 Kaggle picked up on this and are hosting the [comments from May 2015](https://www.kaggle.com/c/reddit-comments-may-2015), which was used here.

-**Coding tools:** Python 2 with modules numpy, scipy, scikit-learn, sqlite3 and matplotlib.
+**Coding tools:** Python 2 with modules numpy, scipy, scikit-learn, sqlite3, matplotlib, seaborn, graph-tool.
 Vim with tmux.
 IPython.

-## Files

-* **main.py** - Driver.
-In its current state, will produce the graphical output in this README.
-* **get_dataset_SQL.py** - Functions to create the X, Y database from SQL source.
-* **manipulate_data.py** - Post-processing tools for the X, Y arrays.
-* **subreddits.py** - Music subreddits by genre and exclusion list of all music subreddits.
-* **music_2000offtopic.pickle** - Prepared data from SQL.
-Takes hours to get this from the source.

 ## Data exploration